sabbir-subhan/appium-Python/README.md

 - path to built file is located in Conf/desired_capabilities

-### **CONFIGURE APPIUM GUI:** ###
+### **CONFIGURE APPIUM GUI:**  (optional)

 - provide paths for android sdk and xcode
 - provide path to app file (android - .apk file, ios - .app file from xcode(xcode build the app file for example in /Users/$USER/Library/Developer/Xcode/DerivedData/) or in other location(ProjectSettings))
 - for iOS provide BundleID from xcode, check "Force device", device name and check "UDID" (search for it in iTunes or use terminal command: "idevice_id -l")
 - uncheck "No reset" checkbox
-- if inspector in Appium doesn't work, try to uncheck "Bundle Identifier"
+- if inspector in Appium does not work, try to uncheck "Bundle Identifier"

 file /Conf/desired_capabilities.py need to be updated accordingly to used device:
-- it contains names of devices
+- name of device
 - UDID
 - OS version and name
 - paths to .apk and .app files

-# Some required configuration on OCA webpage: #
+# Some required configuration on OCA web page: #

+- disable Mobile Dashboard - go to OCA -> Settings -> Security -> User account types -> select account type -> choose "None" in Mobile dashboard selector

 - disable mobile encryption (PIN) in OCA Settings - Settings - Security tap

-- Locators for elements are partially based on visible texts, so if in OCA webpage, for example event type name, will be changed it will stop working.
+- locators for elements are partially based on visible texts, so if in OCA web page, for example event type name, will be changed, tests will stop working

-- users accounts with correct settings (see credentials.py)
+- create users accounts with correct settings (see credentials.py)

 ## for TC: Managing Events
 - 3 types of events (Incident, event_for_chooser_fields, event_for_on_load/save_test)